Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ## Running an Experiment

-To run any experiment (eg. Single Flow case), configure two servers as the sender and the receiver, and install the requisite kernel and tools on both of them.
+To run any experiment (eg. Single Flow), configure two servers as the sender and the receiver, and install the requisite kernel and tools on both of them.
 Then

 1. At the receiver,